Drink Driving .org

 How does a conviction affect insurance premiums?

-This does not mean that convicted drivers are bad drivers, it is just how the motor insurance industry operates.
+This does not mean that drivers with convictions are inherently bad drivers, it is just how the motor insurance industry operates.
 Fortunately there are insurance companies who specialise in providing non-standard high risk insurance policies to drivers with convictions.
-These insurance companies spread the overall potential cost of risk across the many drivers they insure who are classed as 'higher risk' which in turn results in cheaper premiums for all drivers with convictions that they insure.

 What convictions do I need to declare to insurers?